 Simple extractions are performed when a tooth is showing above the gum line and can be removed simply with forceps.
 The process and healing time for simple extractions are both quite quick.

-Surgical extractions are for more complex cases, in which the dentist must remove gum tissue or even bone in order to remove the tooth.
-Some cases in which this type of extraction are necessary include if a tooth has broken below the gum line, or quite commonly, for impacted wisdom teeth.
+Surgical extractions are for more complex cases, in which the dentist must remove gum tissue or even bone to remove the tooth.
+Some cases in which this type of extraction is necessary include if a tooth has broken below the gum line, or quite commonly, for impacted wisdom teeth.
 Patients who undergo a surgical extraction will be usually be prescribed a painkiller and experience some swelling in the face near the site of extraction for a few days.

-After a tooth extraction, the remaining teeth will inevitable shift and bone loss in the jaw will also occur.
+After tooth extraction, the remaining teeth will inevitably shift and bone loss in the jaw will also occur.
 Though it is generally not an issue with the removal of wisdom teeth, our doctor might recommend a dental implant or other tooth replacement to be installed in the missing tooth’s place in order to prevent further complications and oral health issues.